zhiweit/zhiweit/README.md

 Software development, retrieval augmented generation, and deep learning.

 *   🖥️  More about me [here](https://zhiweit.dev/)
-*   🧠  I'm learning about agent architectures (mixture of experts) and exploring open source LLM projects.
+*   🧠  I'm currently learning about django, golang and GANs
-*   🤝  I'm open to collaborating on projects related to environment sustainability, agentic RAG.
+*   🤝  I'm open to collaborating on projects for betterment of society e.g. environment sustainability, chatbots

 ### Skills
 <p align="left">